 A completely new and integrative approach to stormwater management is offered by the innovative underground irrigation system with capillary rise.
 Similar to the natural water cycle, this system combines infiltration, retention, evaporation and thus cooling, purification and irrigation in a new, unique way.
+It is particularly suitable for municipal or commercial areas that are to be greened or used for agriculture.
+The system makes a valuable contribution to the modern sponge city.

 The innovative stormwater retention and irrigation system stores seepage water from precipitation underground in a two-dimensional retention system.
 The collected water then rises by itself via the capillary effect without pumping energy.
 In this way, either green areas are irrigated or the surroundings are cooled by the evaporating water.
 Due to the resulting high soil moisture, the infiltration capacity of the existing soil is also drastically increased, thus reducing surface runoff in the event of heavy precipitation.